openforis/sepal-doc/docs/source/team/contribute.rst

 Major changes include:

--   new documentation page
+-   creating new documentation pages;
--   multiple image modification
+-   modifying multiple images;
--   new section
+-   making new sections;
--   new modules
+-   building new modules; and
--   new class on Google Classroom
+-   adding new classes on Google Classroom.

 For these major changes, the simple GitHub edit process does not work.
-You need to follow another workflow that allows you to modify multiple files at the same time and use the PR system to avoid publishing new pages without validation.
+Rather, you need to follow another workflow that allows you to modify multiple files at the same time and use the **PR** system to avoid publishing new pages without validation.

 In this section, we will present the full process to make major changes to the documentation.

 Fork project
 ^^^^^^^^^^^^

 To work on multiple files at the same time, you cannot work directly from GitHub.
 Rather, you need to install a local version of the source.

 To avoid the publication of low-quality documentation, SEPAL users don't have the rights to directly push edits to master files.
-Instead, they must fork the project into their own accounts by selecting the :code:`fork` button in the upper-right side of the `Github page of the documentation <https://github.com/openforis/sepal-doc>`_:
+Instead, you must fork the project into their own accounts by selecting the :code:`fork` button in the upper-right side of the `GitHub page of the documentation <https://github.com/openforis/sepal-doc>`_:

 .. figure:: ../_images/team/contribute/fork.png
     :alt: GitHub fork

-    The fork button on GitHub.
+    The **Fork** button on GitHub.

 In the fork pop-up window, select the account you want to use: